snowplow/snowplowanalytics.com/_posts/2019-02-12-entity-resolution-with-graphs/index.md

 ---
 layout: post
-title: ""
+title: "Resolving entities with graph databases using Neo4j"
 title-short: Entity resolution with graphs
-tags: []
+tags: [analytics, graph database, neo4j, data modeling]
-image:
+image: /assets/img/blog/2019/02/neo4j_logo.jpg
 author: Dilyan
 category: Data Modeling
-permalink:
+permalink: /blog/2019/02/13/resolving-entities-with-graph-databases-using-neo4j/
 discourse: true
 ---

 In the [previous post in this series][modelling-page-view-events-as-a-graph], we looked at how we can model the canonical Snowplow `page_view` events as a graph.
 We identified the various entities that make up the event and assigned each dimension of the event as a property on one of those entity nodes.
 We then used composable schemas to piece together a JSON schema for the event, composed of the individual schemas for each node and relationship.

-In the meantime, we have come up with other ways we could schema the granular behavioural data and we will return to the topic in future posts.
+In the meantime, we have come up with other ways we could schema the granular behavioral data and we will return to the topic in future posts.
 For now, we'd like to focus on a specific use case for using graph technology: entity resolution.

 ## What is entity resolution?

 In previous posts we've talked in detail about the concept of an [event grammar][modeling-events-through-entity-snapshotting].
 In that model, an event is made up of entities that are connected to each other with various relationships.
 The event itself is a snapshot of the state of those entities and their relations at a specific point in time.

-These entities are thing that exists in the real world, for example a user, a website, and the device through which the user is accessing the site.
+These entities are things that exists in the real world, for example a user, a website, or the device through which the user is accessing the site.
 In all cases, there is only one real instance of those entities.
 However, in our event data, we have multiple, potentially varying, records for them.
 A user's username might be attached to all of their events; and the same person might appear in the data under different usernames.
 A device, identified by a first-party cookie, might appear under different cookie values.

 All these various records of the entity refer to the same instance of it in the real world.
 Entity resolution (ER) is the process of disambiguating the links between digital records and real-word instances.
 This not only reduces complexity and deduplicates the data set, but can also yield insight about how records match on to entity instances.
-We might, for example, discover that what we thought were different users is actually the same person using their personal and business account.
+We might, for example, discover that what we thought were different users are actually the same person using their personal and business account.

 As the examples above suggest, entity resolution has direct application in efforts to stitch together the full identity of a user.
 This is also sometimes referred to as creating a 360 degree view of the customer.